"

 Summary

-In summary, CAC-A can be used in the AC or DCEP polarity.
-The process is not limited to just cutting, but the welder can implore a variety of techniques to remove superficial material, gouge out a crack, or create bevels in the field.
-Carbon arc air cutting can be utilized for cutting a range of material and does not require the metal to react to the carbon electrode such as in OAC (oxyfuel cutting).
+In this chapter, we covered that CAC-A can be used in the AC or DCEP polarity.
+The process is not limited to just cutting, but the welder can employ a variety of techniques to remove superficial material, gouge out a crack, or create bevels in the material.
+CAC-A can be utilized for cutting a range of material and does not require the metal to react to the carbon electrode such as in oxyacetylene cutting.
 CAC-A leaves carbon mineral deposits behind, so care should be taken to post-clean the area if more welding is needed.
+And, as always, welders should follow proper PPE and all manufacturer’s guidelines for safety.

 Review Questions